 If you have extra days, consider adding these day trips to your Danang travel itinerary.
 We’ve been to Hoi An, and would love to visit the other three places that we listed on a return trip.

 Everyone falls in love with this charming city, and for good reason.
 Hoi An Ancient Town is a recommended UNESCO World Heritage site to visit.
-It’s a quick 30-minute car ride from Danang which we did via Grab.
+From Danang to Hoi An, it’s a quick 30-minute car ride which we did via Grab.
 From the walkable area to the incredible things to do in Hoi An such as visiting the Japanese bridge and Phuoc Kien Pagoda, you can easily spend one full day or a few days here.
 You can also purchase unique arts and crafts or get customized clothes made.
 During the evenings, the city is beautiful with the lit lanterns along the walking area.

 If you prefer a tour, here are some awesome tour options for Hoi An: